davidj778/Analyze-a-vulnerable-system-for-a-small-business/README.md

 ## Approach

 - A hackers ability to listen in on conversations and potentially impersonate a higher individual in a company such as a CEO, could have catastrophic consequences to a business.
-If someone can act as a CEO or any upper level member of an organization, can steal information or potentially lead to reputation damage.
+If someone can act as a CEO or any upper level member of an organization, they can steal confidential information.

 - The competitors ability to perform reconnaissance and surveillance of an organization could lead to reputation damage, financial loss, loss of competitive advantage, among other issues.